Chi Kung: Overview

 Chi Kung, also written Chi Gong or Qi Gong, literally translates into Energy Exercise.
 It is a generic term which is used for a wide range of Chinese health practices.
 The common goal of all Chi Kung systems is to stimulate and balance the internal flow of Chi energy.

 A blockage will lead to an overload of the energy system at another location and consequently to a condition of uneasiness or disease.
 Such blockages are caused by a number of factors.
-The most common ones are a sedentary lifestyle typical to office jobs, a bad posture, and a high level of muscle tension -
+The most common ones are a sedentary lifestyle typical to office jobs, a bad posture, and a high level of muscle tension - often caused by stress.

 In China, the knowledge of the key importance of Chi has been cultivated and refined over thousands of years.
 This insight and wisdom is being applied since a long time to prevent diseases and premature aging, to heal sicknesses, and is put to effective use in the martial arts.